gwcbi/ResearchAnalyticsLabs/Labs/Lab1/Lab1.md

 * [Inpatient Prospective Payment System (IPPS) Provider Summary for the Top 100 Diagnosis-Related Groups (DRG) - FY2011](https://data.cms.gov/Medicare-Inpatient/Inpatient-Prospective-Payment-System-IPPS-Provider/97k6-zzx3)
 * [U.S. Chronic Disease Indicators (CDI)](https://catalog.data.gov/dataset/u-s-chronic-disease-indicators-cdi-e50c9)

-Download and load your preferred dataset into R. Print the first 5 rows and 5 columns.
-Submit your work as a knitted RMarkdown output file (either HTML or PDF format).
+Start a new R script file to save your work (showing each of the following steps) Load your preferred dataset into R. Print the first 5 rows and 5 columns.
+Submit your work as an R script (somefilename.R).

+## The report

+For this first lab, save your code as an R script file and submit it through the course 2GW site.
+Clean up your code first if necessary, but ensure that it works as submitted.

+## Due date

+Day 7, Week 2